saprativa/saprativa.github.io/_pages/about.md

 In my free time, I love to travel and take photographs (see my Instagram profile).
 On social media, I am most active on LinkedIn and least active on Facebook.

+# News

+September 2024: Received travel grant for attending IndoML at Goa.

 # PhD Journey

 ## Third Semester (Autumn 2024)